 Full project code and final thoughts

-The full code used is available here, at github.
+The full code used is available at Github.
 Fill free to adapt the code according to your specific needs.

 I hope I helped you in integrating HttpURLConnection into an Android project to perform GET and POST calls, and how to properly used it outside the main UI thread, via an AsyncTask.
 HttpURLConnection is a mature HTTP library that can be integrated with relative ease.
 However, I have to say that I prefer approaches like the more modern OkHTTP library.
 It provides native asynchronous methods, significantly simplifying it integration in a project.
 Here you can find out more about the Android HTTP Libraries current landscape.